Navigation

 Antacids

 You can take antacids for occasional symptoms.
 These ease indigestion by neutralising acid in your stomach so it’s less likely to cause irritation.
 Antacids usually contain magnesium or aluminium.
 You can buy them from a pharmacy or shop, without a prescription from your doctor.
-You take them when you have symptoms or if you’re expecting them to flare up (for example, before you go to bed).
-Liquid products tend to work better than tablets.
+You can take them when you have symptoms or if you’re expecting them to flare up (for example, before you go to bed).

 Proton pump inhibitors

-If antacids don’t work or you need to take them regularly to ease your symptoms, your pharmacist may recommend a proton pump inhibitor.
-Proton pump inhibitors such as omeprazole are a type of medicine that works by stopping your stomach making acid.
+If antacids don’t work, or you need to take them regularly to ease your symptoms, your pharmacist may recommend a proton pump inhibitor.
+Proton pump inhibitors, such as omeprazole, are a type of medicine that work by stopping your stomach making acid.
 You can take an over-the-counter proton pump inhibitor without a prescription from your doctor for up to four weeks.

 If you feel that you need to keep taking a proton pump inhibitor to control your symptoms, you should see your GP.
 They can assess you further and may prescribe a longer course.
 They’ll usually suggest you take a lower dose once your symptoms are under control.